PSHE and RSE

 In EYFS/KS1 PSHE is covered using the EYFS prime area of Personal, Social and Emotional Development and progress is tracked for the individual using Development Matters.
 Children are given the opportunity to develop their skills and knowledge in this area using adult and child led activities, with clear learning opportunities built in.

 In KS2 PSHE is taught using a topic-based approach within themes that address the development of pupils individual PSHE skills.
-Progress is tracked using our life skills tracker to ensure skills and knowledge are committed to long-term memory.
+Progress is tracked using our life skills and social skills tracker to ensure skills and knowledge are committed to long-term memory.

 In KS4 and 5 PHSE is integral in all the work covered to develop pupils life skills as well as through activities such as games relating to play therapy.
 As with everything we teach it is based on individual needs but we continue to build on the skills and knowledge gained in previous years, especially with regard to a healthy lifestyle and well being.
 Progress continues to be tracked in the same way.